Pssst. How’s your delivery experience (DX)?

-You’ve made the sale, and sent the parcel on its way, your job is done for now… but is it?
-If the delivery is lost or delayed, your customers are going to get in touch with you, looking for answers.
+You’ve made the sale and sent the parcel on its way.
+Your job is done for now… but is it?
+If the parcel is lost or delayed, your customers are going to get in touch with you, looking for answers.

 As an online retailer, you’ll probably have to deal with ‘Where is my order’ (WISMO) and ‘where is my return’ (WISMR) customer enquiries.
 Customers want on-demand access to tracking information, and if they can’t find it easily, they’ll reach out to you.

-You need to offer effective, responsive customer service for when customers do need to contact you.
+You need to offer effective, responsive, convenient customer service for when customers do need to contact you.
 They’ll have an expectation that a business is available to chat and respond in good time.
-Never mind frustrating, broken chatbot experiences – as a growing retailer you can offer a human touch through customer service, which is an easy way to ensure shoppers are left feeling special.
+Never mind frustrating, broken chatbot experiences, as a growing retailer you can offer a human touch through excellent customer service, which is an easy way to ensure shoppers are left feeling special.